Drjey90/6-simple-prototyping-steps/src/semantic-html.md

 layout: "_layouts/base.njk"
 title: "Semantic HTML"

-page:
 subtitle: "Work from the content-out to write semantic & accessible HTML"
 primary_msg: "Writing semantic HTML is the foundation for coding pages that are meaningful, accessible and optimised for SEO."
 description: "Code your pages with semantic HTML to enhance accessibility and optimise your website for SEO."

-pagesubnav:
 pageNumber: '3'
 nextUrl: '/performance'
 nextUrlText: 'Performance'
 previousUrlText: 'Setup'
 previousUrl: '/setup'
 ---

 Now that the assets folder has been created, let’s forget about writing CSS for now.
 We will get to it once the HTML pages are ready.